lauramottaprojects/atlantic-coast-tours-chatbot/README.md

   "history": [{ "role": "assistant", "content": "…" }, { "role": "user", "content": "…" }]
 }
 ```

+Optional: `"location": { "lat": 53.2707, "lon": -9.0568 }` — a device geolocation to use as the default for "here" weather questions.

 The assistant is always **Laura** — no persona field needed (an old `persona` field is ignored for backwards compatibility).